-Black and white urban landscape photography also gets rid of the distraction of colour.
+Black and white urban landscape photography also gets rid of the distraction of color.
 This can create impact and depth.

-If an urban scene is too busy in colour, try a black and white scheme in-camera or later in post-processing.
+If an urban scene is too busy in color, try a black and white scheme in-camera or later in post-processing.

 5. Guide the Eye With Leading Lines

 Leading lines are a compositional technique used to guide a viewer’s eye around an image.